javaparser/javaparser.github.io/README.md

 It uses a combination of static HTML pages and the Jekyll publishing engine.

+The original website template is available on the TEMPLATE branch

 # Setup

 If you wish to edit the static html pages you can clone the repository edit and push the changes as usual.